-Continue by setting the heatedCylinder boundaries:
+Continue by set the heatedCylinder boundaries:

 Boundary types on cylinder domain:

 Surface: Boundary type:

 cylinder regionCouple

 shadowRegion region0

 shadowPatch cylinder

 attached on

-emptypatch empty
+symmetry empty

-bottom symmetryPlane
+bottom patch

 It is important to specify the regionCouple boundary condition correctly.
-This is described above in the report in section 2.3.
-The shadowRegion tells the solver on which region it should get the neighbour information.
+This is described above in the report in section 2.3 which tells that the shadowRegion tells the solver on which region it should get the neighbour information.
 The shadowPatch tells the solver on which patch in this region the intersection occurs.
 At last a specification if the surfaces should be attached or not can be made.